PFC-Validator/terra-rust/Smart-Contract-dev.md

    1. `terra-rust create testing`
    2. `terra-rust --wallet testing keys new xxx` (if you are in the .env directory the wallet can be filled in from the .env file)
    3. probably go to faucet and put some $ into them?

+# How can you help?
+If you think this was useful, feel free to delegate to the [PFC](https://station.terra.money/validator/terravaloper12g4nkvsjjnl0t7fvq3hdcw7y8dc9fq69nyeu9q) validator.
+It will help defray the costs.

+Feel free to submit patches/comments/Pull Requests.

+We have also set up a [Discord](https://discord.gg/zKVWs4HhJD) channel to discuss this, and other PFC things